 V-Model has the Verification stage on one end and the Validation phase towards the finish.
-Both of these techniques coincides with the programming phase in the V style.
+Both of these techniques coincide with the programming phase in the V style.
 Hence, we call it the V Model.

 V Model’s Design Phase: